Motion and gravitational wave forms of eccentric compact binaries with orbital-angular-momentum-aligned spins under next-to-leading order in spin-orbit and leading order in spin(1)-spin(2) and spin-squared couplings: Conclusions

 The conservation of alignment for all times holds if the alignment is assumed at the initial instant of time.
 It turned out that the effects of the spins do not destroy the polynomial structure of the integrals for both the angular and the radial variables, for which the standard routine is valid \cite{Schafer:Wex:1993,Damour:Gopakumar:Iyer:2004,Konigsdorffer:Gopakumar:2005} and enabled us to give a fully analytic prescription for the orbital elements in terms of the binding energy, the mass ratio and the magnitudes of the angular momenta.

-Furthermore we provided \pN\ extended formulae for the radiation polarisations in analytic form derived from the results of \cite{Kidder:1995,Damour:Gopakumar:Iyer:2004} due to the currently highest available order in spin.
-The missing SO part at 2\pN\ will be given in a forthcoming publication.
+Furthermore, in contrast to the literature where mostly the emphasis was put on the consistent \pN\ accurate presentation of the phasing, we provided \pN\ extended formulae for the radiation polarisations in analytic form as well.
+These were derived from the results of \cite{Kidder:1995,Damour:Gopakumar:Iyer:2004} due to the currently highest available order in spin.

+We are aware that there is a missing term linear in spin at 2\pN\ order in the wave amplitude.
+Blanchet et al. \cite{Blanchet:Buonanno:Faye:2006} provided the current and mass multipole moments that are necessary to compute the far-zone fluxes resulting from the next-to-leading order spin-orbit terms in the acceleration, but the wave amplitude at this order was not given.
+This missing spin-orbit part at 2\pN\ will be given in a forthcoming publication.
+We justify this decision by stating that there is a number of relatively complicated terms of higher order due to the transformation from harmonic to ADM coordinates.
+To this order, the coordinate transformation contains next-to-leading order spin-orbit terms which will result in lengthy expressions in the radiation field.
+The difficulty of computing the 2\pN\ amplitude itself becomes clear when we keep in mind the errata of reference \cite{Blanchet:Buonanno:Faye:2006}.

-An outstanding question is the stability of the spin configurations.
+An outstanding question is the stability of the spin configurations under purely conservative dynamics.
 If we assume that the spins have tiny differences in their directions, it is interesting to know if the enclosed angles will grow secularly or will oscillate in an unknown manner.
 This will be task of a further investigation, as well as the inclusion of additional higher order spin Hamiltonians.
+Aspects of the time evolution of the misalignment of spins due to the radiation reaction were already discussed by Kidder in \cite{Kidder:1995}.

-Another task to be tackled is the radiation reaction.
+Another task to be tackled is the effect of radiation reaction to the orbital elements.
 It is possible to include the conservative contributions of the spin to the orbital motion into the equations of the far-zone energy and angular momentum flux expressions.
 The goal is an equation of motion for the orbital elements to be obtained in an adiabatic approach.

 \ack We thank Jan Steinhoff and Steven Hergt for many useful discussions.
 This work is partly funded by the Deutsche Forschungsgemeinschaft (DFG) through SFB/TR7 ``Gravitationswellenastronomie'' and the Research Training School GRK 1523 ``Quanten- und Gravitationsfelder'' and by the Deutsches Zentrum f\"ur Luft- und Raumfahrt (DLR) through ``LISA Germany''.
+An anonymous referee's helpful comments and suggestions for improvements are thankfully acknowledged.
 [2]{#2}\begingroup \endgroup

 {